 In 1983 the Territory was declared a nature reserve under the National Parks and Wildlife Conservation Act 1975 now replaced by the Environment Protection and Biodiversity Conservation Act 1999.
 Defence of Ashmore Reef is the responsibility of Australia by the Royal Australian Navy, Royal Australian Air Force and Australian Customs and Border Protection Service.
 When illegal activity is suspected crews are arrested, prosecuted and their vessels impounded.
 Today, the Ashmore Reef Commonwealth Marine Reserve is administered from Canberra (Australia’s capital city) by Parks Australia under the Commonwealth Department of the Environment and Energy.

 The reef boasts high species and habitat diversity with 14 varieties of sea snake, 433 species of mollusc and 70 fish species identified in the area, along with 255 varieties of coral.
-The islands also have significant marine turtle nesting areas and migratory bird populations, while dugong and whale sharks are sighted regularly around the reef.
+The islands also have significant marine turtle nesting areas and migratory bird populations, while stingray, dugong and whale sharks are sighted regularly around the reef.
 The plant communities are mainly shrubland with luxuriant growth during the wet season in sharp contrast to the dry season when there is a layer of dead plant material over much of the islands.
 There are feeding and nesting sites for loggerhead, hawksbill and green turtles.

-In 2003 the nature reserve was recognised as a wetland of international importance due to the importance of its islands providing a resting place for migratory shorebirds and supporting large seabird breeding colonies.
+In 2003 the nature reserve was recognised as a wetland of international importance due to the significance of its islands providing a resting place for migratory shorebirds and supporting large seabird breeding colonies.
 It has 50,000 breeding pairs of various kinds of seabirds.
 For example, bridled terns, common noddies, brown boobies, eastern reef egrets, frigatebirds, tropicbirds, red-footed boobies, roseate terns, crested terns and lesser crested terns.
 It was designated a Ramsar Wetland of International Importance in 2003 due to the importance of its islands providing a resting place for migratory shorebirds and supporting large seabird breeding colonies.

 Operating from Ashmore Reef